 Consider a scenario wherein you want to implement MFA for specific cloud applications in your organization.
 If you have defined a policy that requires all users to authenticate using MFA, then the Microsoft 365 app configuration for data protection adheres to this policy using the following workflow.

-A Conditional Access policy with the MFA authentication setting is enabled for all users in the Azure admin portal.
+You have defined a Conditional Access policy with the MFA authentication setting for all users in the Azure admin portal.

 2. Configuration of Microsoft 365 app for data protection enforces this policy to implement an additional layer of security and authenticate the user using MFA.